 Public transportation isn’t immune to the current era of sharing, subscriptions, and digital dependence.
 A microgeneration of late millennials and early Gen Zs — Zillennials — are redefining transit culture and services.

-Who are zillennials?
-People born between 1992 and 1998, who may be too young to relate with core millennial characteristics and too old to wholly identify with Gen Z.
+Who are Zillennials?
+People born between 1992 and 1998, who may be too young to relate to core millennial characteristics and too old to wholly identify with Gen Z.

 These trailblazers are part of a new generation in America who are moving away from car ownership and relying more on accessible multimodal transportation.

 Global marketing agency Allison+PR conducted a survey to explore the evolution of American consumer values as they pertain to the increase in access to mobility options.
 The Birth of Mobility Culture identifies several changes in consumer behavior and overall attitude toward transit compared to previous generations.

 So, what generational behaviors should transit agencies consider most when adapting to a new age of mobility?

 To Zillennials and members of Gen Z, there is no transportation without technology.
 Digitalization revolutionized the transit industry and — with the help of integrated apps — has given riders new transportation options like on-demand microtransit, ridesharing, and micromobility (e.g., e-scooters and bicycles).

 The members of these generations don’t recall a time before internet access, and they live in a world that enables their technological independence.
 Their comfort with digital devices translates into a readiness to adopt alternative modes of transit.
 These groups prioritize rider experience, convenience, and safety in transit features — factors transportation providers can prioritize in future tech-heavy mobility solutions like high-speed rail.